-EYFS: Reception Year 1 Introduction to plants Year 2 Plant growth Year 3 Plant reproduction nding Plant structure and function To know the name for the basic plant parts (leaves, flowers, stem and roots.)
-To know the names of some familiar flowering plants (e.g. daisy, rose, sunflower, daffodil).
-To know a variety of common plants, and how they differ.
+Year 1 Introduction to plants Year 2 Plant growth Year 3 Plant reproduction ing Plant structure and Fight structure and function To know a variety of common plants, and how they differ.
 To know that deciduous trees lose their leaves seasonally, but evergreen trees do not.
 To know the basic structure (including leaves, flowers (blossom), fruit, roots, bulb, seed, trunk, branches, stem) of a variety of common plants, including flowering plants and trees.
 To understand the functions of the basic parts of a plant and the relationship between structure and function.
 To know that water is transported within a plant from the root, through the stem, to the leaves.
-Scientific knowledge and understanding Plant growth and needs To know plants are alive.
-To know that seeds need water to grow.
-To begin to understand how plants grow and change over time.
+Scientific knowledge and understanding vcle Plant growth and needs Flaint growth and needs To begin to understand how plants grow and change over time.
 To know that seeds and bulbs grow into seedlings by producing roots and shoots.
 To know that seedlings grow into mature plants by developing parts such as roots, stems, leaves and flowers.
 To know that seeds need water and warmth to germinate.
 To know that plants need water, light and a suitable temperature for growth and health.
 To know that plants need water, light, air, nutrients and a suitable temperature for growth and health.
 To understand that the needs for growth and health vary from plant to plant.
-Scientific knowle Plant life cycle To know that seeds grow into plants if taken care of.
-To know the life cycle of a plant from seed to mature plant.
+Scientific kr Plant life cvcle To know the life cycle of a plant from seed to mature plant.
 To know that flowers are the reproductive organ of a plant.
 To know that the process of pollination is the transfer of pollen to the female (part of the) flower.
 To know that the process of seed formation is the growth of a seed after pollination To know some different methods of seed dispersal and the benefits of each.
+Kapow Primary 2022 Progression of knowledge and skills www.kapowprimary.com